AugustoPeres/personal-website/content/posts/haskell_monte_carlo_tree_search.md

 `Type classes` in haskell are different from classes in python.
 They do not represent objects.
 Instead they simply ensure that certain operations will exist for data types of that class.
 A basic example of type classes is the `Show` type class.
-This type class ensure that, for any data type of that class a method will exist that converts it to a string:
+This type class ensure that, for any data type of that class a function will exist that converts it to a string:

 ```haskell